bobbyjim/cargocult/README.md

-# xenober-16
+# xenober16
-An easy-to-parse procedural programming language.
+An easy-to-parse procedural programming language with some retro flavor, designed for programming on the Commander X16.

-Its parser is written in Raku.
+Written in Raku.

-# 1. Project Goals
+# Project Goals
 - **Tailored for X16 Programming**: Create a domain-specific language (DSL) tailored for the Commander X16 platform.
 - **Learn from Oberon**: Unambiguous syntax means easy to parse.
 - **Learn from COBOL**: Program divisions flattens the grammar.